 The Sisters of Saint Joseph have maintained an important link to Kincumber since “Mother” Mary and the Sisters first established this site as a home for boys in 1887.
-The area has more recently been designated by Gosford Council as Mary MacKillop Peninsula.
+The area has been designated by Gosford Council as Mary MacKillop Peninsula in 1996.
 Mary MacKillop established an institution for the poor and destitute at the Rocks in Sydney.
 This institution was known as St Josephs Providence.

 The Establishment of Kincumber